 Recently I was asked to map out a campaign that focused only on brand awareness – not necessarily on selling a specific product or service.
-These are different from the ‘normal’ campaigns I create for my clients that are all about driving sales, but they are no less important to your overall business success.
+These are different from the ‘normal’ campaigns I create for my clients.
+Those are all about driving sales, but they are no less important to your overall business success.
 Here are 6 of my favourite ways to drive brand awareness.

 It can feel counter-intuitive to ‘give away’ your best content.
 I remember my business coach reprimanding me for “giving away my intellectual capital” as recently as 2012.
 But in a world where collaboration is not only appreciated, but expected by your customers, you absolutely have to be open to sharing your brilliance with both people who pay for it with money, and with people who offer other things of value.
 Sometimes the best ROI is simply getting a truly warm lead.
 After all, the person reading the blog already has a relationship with the blog owner, and you are being ‘featured’ as an expert they trust.
 Sounds more like a hot lead if your content is right!